 Weevil roundup a success at Wyoming wildlife refuge

-In this May 24, 2017, photo Luke Barrett, left, and Bryce Christiaens examine a pan full of weevils during a volunteer effort to collect the bugs and transplant them to other areas on the National Bison Range near Moise, Mont. less In this May 24, 2017, photo Luke Barrett, left, and Bryce Christiaens examine a pan full of weevils during a volunteer effort to collect the bugs and transplant them to other areas on the National Bison Range ... more MOIESE, Mont.
+In this May 24, 2017, photo Luke Barrett, left, and Bryce Christiaens examine a pan full of weevils during a volunteer effort to collect the bugs and transplant them to other areas on the National Bison Range near Moise, Mont.
+MOIESE, Mont.

 Add your comments below